 Drummond is Director at Ultra Capital and the founder and former CEO of the Tides Foundation and related organizations, from which he retired in 2011.
 He is currently helping Good Planet Labs launch.
 He is the co-founder of Working Assets, now Credo Mobile, and remains active with the company’s board.
 In the past, he worked with Equilibrium Capital.
 Drummond serves on the boards of the Institute for New Economic Thinking, the Environmental Working Group, and the Robert Rauschenberg Foundation, and on the investment committee of the Jerome L. Greene Foundation.

-Gavin Power is executive vice president and chief of sustainable development and international affairs at PIMCO.
+Gavin is Chief of Sustainable Development and International Affairs at PIMCO.
 Prior to joining PIMCO in 2018, Gavin was the deputy executive director of the United Nations Global Compact.
 Gavin led the development of the UN Global Compact’s CEO Water Mandate, a global corporate water stewardship initiative launched in 2007 in partnership with the Pacific Institute.
 Between 2012 and 2015, he co-led the U.N.
 Global Compact’s role in the international consultations leading to development and final adoption of the Sustainable Development Goals.
 In addition to his U.N. work, Gavin has held senior positions at Ketchum and Levi Strauss and worked as a financial journalist for the San Francisco Chronicle.
 He holds a degree in economics from the University of California.

 Tony Stayner, Chair.
 Tony balances his time between his impact investing and non-profit work, including the Board of Trustees at Water.org and the Silicon Valley Social Venture Fund.(SV2).
 Tony co-leads impact investing for SV2, is the Managing Director of the Excelsior Impact Fund, and is a member TONIIC.
 He mentor/judges for BigIdeas@Berkeley and the Global Social Benefit Institute Accelerator.
 Tony spent 20+ years managing and advising in high growth situations, including Serena Software, Network General Corporation, and Common Ground Software.